 Marie: *raises an eyebrow* That wasn't there before.

 *While no one was watching, Marie carefully loosens the bow and unties it, the ribbon falling lightly to the grown.
 She pulls the wrapping paper off, ever so gently until all that's left is a wooden box.
 It was a strangely crafted box, built from some form of pine.
 Carefully, Marie slides the lid open, the box creaking a bit as she opens the box.
 She then looks inside and sees a rather strange looking figure inside: A Nutcracker.
 Marie had never seen a Nutcracker before in her life, especially nothing like this one.
-It wore a black tricorn hat with a blue jacket, a white cravat, a ruby-red waist coat, cream colored slacks, shiny black shoes, and on it's side a sword and scabbard.
+It wore a black tricorn hat with a blue coat, a white cravat, a ruby-red waistcoat, cream colored breeches, shiny black boots, and on it's side a sword and scabbard.
 Granted it was not the greatest looking nutcracker in the world and yet Marie couldn't help but feel intrigued as if something about it felt enchanting*

 Marie: *in a hushed tone* Wow.